Events

 2025 Low Impact Development Conference

-The 2025 MRC Low Impact Development (LID) Conference is scheduled for October 29-30, and will bring together experts, professionals, and stakeholders from around the area.
-This year will focus on project implementation, cost-benefit analysis, innovative technologies, and more!
+The 2025 MRC Low Impact Development (LID) Conference, held October 29-30, brought together experts, professionals, and stakeholders from around the area.
+This year focused on project implementation, cost-benefit analysis, innovative technologies, and more.

 2024 MRC Low Impact Development (LID) Conference